uvarc/rc-website/content/userinfo/storage.md

 <div class = "card-group">
 	<div class="card">
   		<div class="card-block">
-    		<h4 class="card-title">Desktop Computing</h4>
+    		<h4 class="card-title">Commercial Data Sharing and Archiving Solutions</h4>
     			<p class="card-text">
-    			If you plan to use desktop or personal compute resources for analysis, there are a number of licensed tools to facilitate efficient storage, retrieval and sharing of your data.</p>
+    			There are a number of commercially licensed tools available to UVa researchers for free.
+These products, including UVa Box, Dropbox (Health System) and CrashPlan, are most suitable for small-scale storage needs.</p>
     <a href="" class="card-link"><button class="btn btn-warning">Learn more</button></a>
   </div>
 </div>